 Don't forget about mail deliveries.
-Will the post office deliver mail if your office is closed?
-You may have to have the mail held at the post office or have the mail delivered to an alternate address.
-Once you've decided where the mail will end up, someone needs to handle it.
-The mail should be scanned (converted to electronic form) and sent to the appropriate person.
+Many firms have at least one person at the office to deal with mail and deliveries.
+The mail may need to be scanned (converted to electronic form) and sent to the appropriate person.
 Obviously, you'll need a scanner.
 You may be able to use your copier as a scanner if you don't have a separate scanner.
 An alternative is to use a scanning app for your smartphone.